 We’ll be using the EMSA soccer portal again to register players for the upcoming season.
 If you are new to the EMSA soccer program, please go to the EMSA North website at www.emsanorth.com to create your EMSA Soccer account and register for the upcoming season.
 The EMSA Soccer Portal is compatible with your smartphone, tablet and home computer.

 While online registration is mandatory, online payment is optional and you are encouraged to pay at McLeod Centre at one of our registration dates noted above.

-Please bring to McLeod’s payment session, one copy of the player registration summary form, identification for proof of birthdate, payment (cash/credit/debit only - cheques are not accepted as payment for soccer registration), an un-dated but signed cheque for volunteer commitments and Kidsport/Jumpstart applications if applicable.
+Please bring to McLeod’s payment session: one copy of the player registration summary form, identification for proof of birthdate, payment (cash/credit/debit – cheques are not accepted as payment for soccer registration), an un-dated but signed cheque for community service and Kidsport/Jumpstart applications if applicable.

 INFORMATION YOU NEED TO KEEP IN MIND:

 Shin PADS ARE MANDATORY for everyone and your socks must cover the shin pad.
 NO PIERCINGS ALLOWED and no taping of piercings.
 They must be removed as per Canadian Soccer Association rules and regulations.
 Hijabs are allowed at discretion of referee.